lammps/lammps/doc/src/package.rst

 The *gpu* style invokes settings associated with the use of the GPU package.

 The *Ngpu* argument sets the number of GPUs per node.
-There must be at least as many MPI tasks per node as GPUs, as set by the mpirun or mpiexec command.
+If *Ngpu* is 0 and no other keywords are specified, GPU or accelerator devices are autoselected.
+In this process, all platforms are searched for accelerator devices and GPUs are chosen if available.
+The device with the highest number of compute cores is selected.
+The number of devices is increased to be the number of matching accelerators with the same number of compute cores.
+If there are more devices than MPI tasks, the additional devices will be unused.
+The auto-selection of GPUs/ accelerator devices and platforms can be restricted by specifying a non-zero value for *Ngpu* and / or using the *gpuID*, *platform*, and *device_type* keywords as described below.
 If there are more MPI tasks (per node) than GPUs, multiple MPI tasks will share each GPU.

 Optional keyword/value pairs can also be specified.
 Each has a default value as listed below.